Zebb Bugeting App

 Drawing from my research, I established a set of design principles early on due to the project's time constraints.

-This approach not only guided my work but also efficiently streamlined the design process, ensuring that I met deadlines while adhering to the design needs identified in the research insights.
+This approach not only guided my work to for me to met deadlines while adhering to the design needs identified in the research insights.

 📑 Learnability